OctopusDeploy/People/Engineering.md

 ## Team Lead

-> I am trusted to autonomously lead people through complex problems with a proven record of delivering ideas from inception to their successful completion, usually combined with SSE or SA.
+> I am trusted to autonomously lead people through complex problems with a proven record of delivering ideas from inception to their successful completion.

-> A Team Lead emcompasses all the qualities listed in the [Leadership](Leadership.md).
+> A Team Lead emcompasses all of the qualities listed in [Leadership](Leadership.md) and is usually combined with either a Senior Software Engineer or Solution Architect role.

 ### I am trusted to lead a team of diverse technical roles (from Architects, Engineers, Designers and Testers) to ship full products to production